 utilizes the USGA/WHS

-Handicap System slightly modified to accommodate
+Handicap System slightly

 the limited number of Tour rounds we play during each season.
 The Tour calculates